5 steps to file a successful car accident claim with State Farm

 - provide honest and truthful answers,

-- refuse an adjuster to downplay injury or pain, and
+- refuse to let the adjuster downplay your injury or pain.

 Typically, no. At some point in the claims process, a State Farms claims adjuster may want to enter into negotiations in order to settle a claim.